Purpose of Sanction Guidelines

 Drugs at UNH

 The University also takes any violation of the drug policy very seriously.
-Drug use and drug abuse have serious consequences for both individuals and society and as an institution we want to do our best to stop illegal drug use and protect our students from the ramifications of such use.
-Therefore, a violation of the drug policy may result in eviction from University housing at the very least, and depending on the nature of the violation, may lead to dismissal from the institution.
+Drug use and drug abuse have serious consequences for both individuals and society and as an institution, we want to do our best to stop illegal drug use and protect our students from the ramifications of such use.
+Therefore, a violation of the drug policy may result in eviction from University housing at the very least, and depending on the nature of the violation, it may lead to dismissal from the institution.